Please have a read through our FAQs below and hopefully we have all the answers for you.

 Please see below for a breakdown of all the running distances on offer, and relevant age restrictions.

 Sunset Shuffle – no age restriction, but children under the age of 11 must be accompanied by an adult (over 16 years).
 An easy ‘shuffle’ 5k route, not timed.
 Make it back to the festival village just in time to watch the sunset.

-The LightupU Night Time Neon Run – as the run is taking place in the dark, it is not suitable for small children.
+The LightupU Night-Time Neon Run* – as the run is taking place in the dark, it is not suitable for small children.
 Minimum age 11 years, children under the age of 16 must be accompanied by an adult.
 An easy paced 5.5k, not timed. *please note the Night-Time Neon Run is now fully booked

 Trail Running Magazine Half marathon – minimum age 17 years.
 This course entails three different loops of the stunning estate and allows great spectating opportunities as you pass through the Festival Village at the end of your first and second loops.